 Right across from the bus terminal in Punta Del Este at Parada 1, Bravo Beach, is ” The Hand.”

-It has remained here since then, intact.
+It has remained here, since then, intact.

 The art work has been called “Men Emerging to Life,” “Monument of the Fingers,” “Monument to the Drowned,” “The Hand.”
-The artist doesn’t like the third title much, according to Wikipedia, but once your works are on their own you can’t say much about how they are received and what is done to them.
+The artist didn’t like the third title much, according to Wikipedia, but once your works are on their own you can’t say much about how they are received and what is done to them.

-Regardless of your taste in art, the ” Hand ” will always be a manicurist’s dream job.
+From any angle I look, I can see that the ” Hand ” will always be a manicurist’s dream job.